 Edited by Gary Phillips

-In the tradition of satirical works of Swift and Twain, with nods to the likes of William Burroughs, Isaac Asimov and Philip K. Dick, these tales contain vigilante First Ladies, Supreme Court judges who can clone themselves, gear-popping robots of doom, and races of ancient lizard people revealing their true master plan …and these are just the tame ones mashed up in the blender of fake news bots, climate change is but a hoax by the Chinese and humans roamed with dinosaurs.
+In the tradition of satirical works of Swift and Twain, with nods to the likes of William S. Burroughs and Philip K. Dick, these tales contain vigilante First Ladies, Supreme Court judges who can clone themselves, gear-popping robots of doom, and races of ancient lizard people revealing their true master plan–all mashed up in the blender of fake news bots, climate change hoaxes, and outlandish spins of bizarro conspiracy theories.

 THE OBAMA INHERITANCE: Fifteen Stories of Conspiracy Noir, Edited by Gary Phillips ISBN: 978-1-941110-59-1 Trade Paperback; ISBN: 978-1-941110-60-7 ebook; 324 pages; $19.95 Publication date: Tuesday, October 10, 2017